linode/docs/docs/websites/cms/install-ghost-on-ubuntu-16-04.md

         curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.1/install.sh | bash

 3. Now that nvm is installed, you're ready to use Node.js.
-[Ghost currently recommends and supports Node.js version 4.2.x](http://support.ghost.org/supported-node-versions/), so you'll use that:
+[Ghost currently recommends Node.js version 4.2.x](http://support.ghost.org/supported-node-versions/), so use that:

         nvm install 4.2

-## Install and Configure Nginx
+## Install and Configure nginx

-Next you'll configure nginx to receive requests, and pass them along to Ghost.
+Next you'll configure nginx to receive requests and pass them along to Ghost.

-1. Install nginx.
+1. Install nginx:

         sudo apt install nginx

-2. Move into the nginx configuration directory and remove the default site configuration, as we will make our own.
+2. We will make our own site configuration, so move into the nginx configuration directory and remove the default:

         cd /etc/nginx/
         sudo rm sites-enabled/default

-3. Use the editor of your choice to create a new file under `/etc/nginx/sites-available/ghost`.
-This example will use `nano`:
+3. Use the editor of your choice to create a new site configuration file under `/etc/nginx/sites-available/`.
+This example will use `nano`.

         sudo nano /etc/nginx/sites-available/ghost

 4. Paste the following configuration code into the file.
-Change `example.com` to the domain name that you wish to use for your blog:
+Change `example.com` to your blog's domain.

     {: .file}
     /etc/nginx/sites-available/ghost